 In other places I have detailed at least portions of a proof for an entity I call "the uncaused cause", or "God."
 Here I have devoted a post exclusively to proving the logical necessity of an uncaused cause by presenting and affirming each of the premises necessary to arrive at such a conclusion.
 Philosophers and theologians sometimes call this argument/proof the Kalam Cosmological argument, and it has enjoyed great popularity in recent times among Christian apologists and deists alike.
-Even if Christianity, a very specific form of theism, had absolutely no evidence to support it, I could not simultaneously be a rational person and deny the contents of this post to follow.
+Even if Christianity, a very specific form of theism, had absolutely no evidence to support it, I could not simultaneously be a rational person and reject the contents of this post to follow.
 I have placed the main premises and the conclusion of this proof in bold and will explain each premise.

 1. Something exists.